Eurocc-Italy/dl_tui/README.md

 ## Configuration

-Configuration options can be saved in the /etc folder as JSON files.
-For client/server versions, these should be named "config_client.json" and "config_server.json", respectively.
-The library first loads the default options written the JSON files located in /etc/default (which can be taken as a template to understand the kind of options which can be configured) and overwrite with the content of the JSON files in /etc.
+Configuration options can be saved in the library `/etc` folder as JSON files.
+For client/server versions, these should be named `config_client.json` and `config_server.json`, respectively.
+The library first loads the default options written the JSON files located in `/etc/default` (which can be taken as a template to understand the kind of options which can be configured) and overwrite with the content of the JSON files in `/etc`.

 For the client version, the configurable options are: